 - Not to compromise with the truth of our identity – which is rooted in the love of God.

 - Not to compare ourselves with others – either with those who we think are in a better place, or with those around us who are making different choices to our own, but to be secure in God’s love for us, revealed through His word.

 - Not to complain about our circumstances – there is power in our words – but to keep a thankful and grateful heart, by praising God for who He is.
 Grumbling and complaining show a lack of trust in the goodness of God and will prevent us from thriving in Him – our roots will become twisted, and knotted, stopping the ‘living water’ from flowing, and we will become stunted and unable to grow…

 Do everything without grumbling or arguing, so that you may become blameless and pure, children of God without fault in a warped and crooked generation.
 Then you will shine among them like stars in the sky as you hold firmly to the word of life.Philippians 2:14-16

-We can ask God for wisdom – which He has promised to give freely to any that ask – so that we make wise choices to thrive where He has placed us, rooted in His love, revealed through His word.
+We can ask God for wisdom – which He has promised to give freely to any that ask.
+The wisdom to make wise choices and bloom where we are planted, rooted in God’s love, revealed through His word.

-Rather than the environment changing us, let us become atmosphere changers and bring the sweet aroma of God’s presence to wherever we are – all for His praise and glory!
+Rather than the environment changing us let us build resilience into our faith.
+Like Daniel, but in our own small way, we can become atmosphere changers!
+Let us bring the sweet aroma of God’s presence, wherever we are, all for His praise and glory.